-Image: Nurse Practitioner Peter Jones, Registered Nurse and Epilepsy Queensland Client Services Officer Trish Germain, Clinical Nurse Jade Vince and Epileptologist Dr Sasha Dionisio, at the clinic in November 2019.
+Image: Nurse Practitioner Peter Jones, Registered Nurse and Epilepsy Queensland Client Services Officer Trish Germain, Clinical Nurse Jade Vince and Epileptologist Associate Professor Sasha Dionisio, at the clinic in November 2019.
 Note – Photo taken prior to the introduction of current social distancing measures.

 07 3163 1524

 As Touch Football Australia’s health partner Mater provided expert review and endorsement of their return-to-play protocols to help participants return safely.